chengchengcode/CV/index.md

 - APEX2018A, 20 hours, APEX.
 Physical conditions in molecular gas in galaxies across the transition region from main-sequence to starbursts (PI: Thomas Hughes)

 - ESO2017B, 25 hours, VLT/MUSE.
-MUSE imaging of ionised gas across the transition region from main-sequence to starburst galaxies} (Thomas Hughes)
+MUSE imaging of ionised gas across the transition region from main-sequence to starburst galaxies (Thomas Hughes)

 - ALMA cycle-5, 4.4 hours, Dust destruction by radio jets in Seyfert galaxies as seen by ALMA and VLT (PI: Roger Leiton)